NateMccomb/TeslaCamViewerII/README.md

-## `Tesla's software update 2019.24.4 has changed how the TeslaCam files are saved/encoded.`
+## `Tesla's software update 2019.24.4 has changed how the TeslaCam files are saved/encoded.
+Using the Re-encode feature will fix these issues`

 # TeslaCam Viewer II
 A file viewer and video editor for TeslaCam